 Operations, DFO, Pacific Salmon Foundation, Toyota Evergreen Learning Grounds,

 Communities in Bloom, RBC Blue Water Project, Inch Creek Hatchery, TD Friends of the Environment Program, TW

 Excavating and Lacey Construction.Program Highlights:

-Our first big event for our "Forest and Stream" Program was our Streamside Replanting Event.
+Our first big event for our "Forest and Stream" Program was our Streamside Replanting day on October 13, 2017.
 A special thank you to the Fraser Valley Watershed Coalition and Leq'am:el for helping us with this work and to our volunteers, especially the MacLean family and FVWC Field Crew, who helped with the labour intensive task of removing overgrown blackberries prior to the replanting.